cyberbotics/webots-doc/guide/tutorial-5-compound-solid-and-physics-attributes-15-minutes.md

 ### Contacts

+> **theory**: When two solids collide, **contacts** are created at the collision points.
+ContactProperties nodes can be used to specify the desired behavior of the contacts (e.g. the friction between the two solids).

+    Each solid belongs to a material category referenced by their `contactMaterial` field (*"default"* by default).
+The WorldInfo node has a `contactProperties` field that stores a list of ContactProperties nodes.
+These nodes allow to define the contact properties between two categories of Solids.

 We want now to modify the friction model between the dumbbell and the other solids of the environment.

+> **handson**: Set the `contactMaterial` field of the dumbbell to *"dumbbell"*.
+In the WorldInfo node, add a ContactProperties node between the *"default"* and *"dumbbell"* categories.
+Try to set the `coulombFriction` field to *0* and remark that the dumbbell slides (instead of rotating) on the floor because no more friction is applied.

 ### basicTimeStep, ERP and CFM